top of page

 About Us

-We do not subscribe to the insane amount of fear-mongering by the allopathic or modern medical system, and we do not support the billion-dollar pharmaceutical industry or the billion-dollar big food organizations.
+We reject the excessive fear-mongering propagated by the allopathic/modern medical systems, and we do not support the trillion-dollar pharmaceutical industry or the highly processed and ultra-profitable big food corporations.

 Why are we breeding?